 - Fatigue or sleepiness;

 - Unrefreshed sleep;

 - Memory loss;

 - Waking through the night to pass water (nocturia).

 When to seek help for your snoring.

 If you suffer from any of these you might want to consider seeking help from your doctor for further investigation.
 Unlike snoring on its own, sleep apnoea is a medical condition and can have very severe consequences and is not to be taken lightly.
 The NHS website offers a list of when you should consider seeking a medical professional support with your snoring.
 This can be found here.
 We strongly suggest you follow this guide.

 Sleep Apnoea and Driving

-The DVLA request that you do NOT drive with sleep apnoea if you have excessive sleepiness until symptoms are controlled and if the symptoms are considered ‘moderate’ or above this improvement must be confirmed by a sleep clinic.
+The DVLA request that you do NOT drive with sleep apnoea if you have any excessive sleepiness until symptoms are controlled.
+If the symptoms are considered ‘moderate’ or above this improvement must be confirmed by a sleep clinic.
 Even more concerning is that sleep apnoea is a potential direct risk to your health.

 Just to be clear though – not all snorers will have sleep apnoea and in fact, not all sleep apnoea sufferer’s snore but the two are very strongly linked.